-Pocket (Cut 1)
+Larger Pocket (Cut 1)

-7″ by 9″ (This will give you one pocket measuring 6″ wide and 4.5″ high.)
+- 7" by 9" (This will give you one pocket measuring 6" wide and 4.5" high.)

-Sewing the Pockets
+Preparing the Pockets

-With right sides facing, fold credit card holder in half from top to bottom.
-Measurement should be 7″ by 4″ after it is folded.
+- With right sides facing, fold credit card holder in half from top to bottom.
+Measurement should be 7" by 4" after it is folded.

-Do the same for the pocket, which should measure 7″ by 4.5″ after it is folded.
+- Do the same for the pocket, which should measure 7" by 4.5" after it is folded.

-- Sew a half inch seam along the open edges leaving about 2-3″ open at the bottom.
+- Sew a half inch seam along the open edges leaving about 2-3" open at the bottom.
 Do not sew along the top fold.

-Snip the corners.
+- Snip the corners.

-Turn both pockets right side out.
+- Turn both pockets right side out.

 - Position each pocket on right side of bag lining making sure the open part is facing the bottom of the bag.

 - Pin pockets in place, one on each side piece.

 - Sew pockets onto each side piece going as close to the edges as possible, and leaving the top open.

-Large pocket is done.
+- Large pocket is done.

 - For the credit card holder, sew a vertical line down the center of the pocket to act as a divider for the cards.

 Sewing the Bag Lining

 - To make it easier for sewing, press all seams to the wrong sides of the fabric.

-With right sides of seams facing, align the bottom of the side pieces with the connecting strip, making sure the side pieces are centered along the connecting strip.
+- Starting at the bottom of the bag, and with right sides of seams facing, align the bottom of the side pieces with the connecting strip, making sure the side pieces are centered along the connecting strip.

-Press the seams open.
+- Press the seams open.

-Next, fold the connecting strip over and align with the seam of the side piece.
-I found it helpful to have the right side facing out, pin together, then flip it wrong side out and re-pin the seam before sewing.
+- Next, fold the connecting strip over and align with the corresponding seam of the side piece.
+I found it helpful to have the right side facing out, pin together, then flip it wrong side out and re-pin the seam before sewing.You will do this 4 times for each seam along the sides.
 I pinned and sewed each seam separately, and sewed from the top seam down towards the bottom.

 Sewing the Zipper

-With wrong side of bag facing out, lay the bag flat and pin the zipper so that the right side of the zipper faces up as pictured.
+- With wrong side of bag facing out, lay the bag flat and pin the zipper so that the right side of the zipper faces up as pictured.

-Pin zipper to one side as pictured, making sure that the teeth are sticking over the fabric.
+- Pin zipper to one side as pictured, making sure that the teeth are sticking over the fabric.

-Pin the other side in the same manner.
+- Pin the other side in the same manner.
 You might want to close the zipper in order to make sure it lines up with the other side.

-Open the zipper again, and with a zipper foot, sew both sides of the zipper to the bag.
+- Open the zipper again, and with a zipper foot, sew both sides of the zipper to the bag.

-You should have a small end of the zipper sticking out on either side of the bag.
+- You should have a small end of the zipper sticking out on either side of the bag.

-Sewing the Lining to the Crocheted Bag
+- Sewing the Lining to the Bag

-Turn the lining right side out and the crocheted bag inside out.
-Slip the lining over the crocheted bag aligning the sides and making sure the zipper ends are tucked in behind.
-Also, make sure that the zipper ends align with the handles on the bag.
+- Turn the lining right side out.Turn your bag inside out.
+Slip the lining over the bag aligning the sides and making sure the zipper ends are tucked in behind.

-Pin the lining to the bag.
+- Pin the lining to the bag.

-Make sure that the end of the zipper is tucked in, at the same time, also make sure that the zipper slider is still accessible.
+- Make sure that the end of the zipper is tucked in, at the same time, also make sure that the zipper slider is still accessible.

 To Line the Handle

-To line the handle, simply measure the length and width.
+- To line the handle, simply measure the length and width.
 Add your seam allowance to your measurement.

-Press seams over to the wrong side and with a sewing machine sew around to secure the seam.
+- Press seams over to the wrong side and with a sewing machine sew around to secure the seam.